palewire/first-visual-story/readthedocs/index.rst

         <time datetime="2018-03-10" pubdate>Mar.
 10, 2018</time>
     {% endblock %}

-Commit our work.
+Congratulations, you've installed a base template and started in on creating your first custom page.
+Now is another good time to pause and commit our work.

 .. code-block:: bash

     $ git add .
     $ git commit -m "Started editing templates"

-Push it to GitHub.
+And, again, push it to GitHub.

 .. code-block:: bash